 Tagged America's original sin, Charlottesville, history, Opinion, Racism, Slavery, society, white privilege, white responsibility

 So yesterday’s post set the stage for James W. Loewen’s book Lies My Teacher Told Me.
 It was first published in 1995 and then updated in 2007.
 Loewen points out a lot of the same things I mentioned in yesterday’s post.
 In addition, he found that high school students generally rank history as the least relevant subject, even less relevant and interesting than algebra.
 (No offence, math teachers.)
 Continue reading

-Posted in Books, Education, Government, High School, History, Politics, Slavery, Society
+Posted in Books, Education, Government, High School, History, Slavery, Society, US Politics

 Tagged America, American foreign policy, books, Civil Rights, Civil War, controversies in American history, high school, history education, history textbooks, Lies My Teacher Told Me, Opinion, pilgrims, politics, Slavery, society